 where r«Ain is the base lifetime in case of non-radiative AA defect with KUA is only present in sample.

-Two extreme cases are opportune to analysis.
-In the first one, non-AA defects are distributed uniformly across wafer and AA defects define a distinction of (r— L — KT • ^) value for different samples.
-In the second one, a non-AA defect distribution is not uniform, whereas rAAin is identical for iSC, nSC, g6SC, and g7SC.
+Two extreme cases are opportune for analysis.
+In the first one, non-AA defects are distributed uniformly across the wafer and AA defects define a distinction of (r— L — KT • ^) values in different samples.
+In the second one, non-AA defect distribution is not uniform, whereas rAAin is identical for iSC, nSC, g6SC, and g7SC.
 However, in the first case (as well as in case of MnonAA _ 0), experimental KUff values lead to unreal (negative) values of KUSj.
-In the second case, using Eq.
-(20) and data of Tables V and VI, the following equation array can be written:
+In the second case, Eq.
+(20) and the data from the Tables V and VI, give the following array equations::

 iSC: 3.5 = KUA • «iJ-1 /2.9 ,